For the Game Show:

 - Hey, It's That Guy!: Chuck Woolery hosted Wheel of Fortune for nearly seven years, from 1975 to 1981, in addition to simultaneously hosting Love Connection during much of Scrabble's original run, and later hosting Lingo.

-- Keep Circulating the Tapes: The 1984-1990 version has not been rerun since the final day of USA's Afternoon Game Show Block on October 13, 1995, and is very unlikely to appear on GSN, even though it, along with its sister show Sale Of The Century, has been in high demand among many game show fans.
+- Keep Circulating the Tapes: The 1984-1990 version has not been rerun since the final day of the USA Network's afternoon game show block on October 13, 1995, and is very unlikely to appear on GSN, even though it, along with its sister show Sale Of The Century, has been in high demand among many game show fans.
 The 1993 version has not been rerun since cancellation.

 - John Ricci, Jr. posted clips of the show in studio master quality on his YouTube channel.